 - Energy resolution: ~ 1 eV (monochromator off), 0.1 eV (monochromator on)

-In order to become a qualified user on the FEI Titan TEM, you need to follow each of these steps in the order as listed here:
+In order to become a qualified user on the FEI Titan TEM, the following steps need to be completed:

-- Complete the training process for the FEI Tecnai TEM.
+- Complete the training for the FEI Tecnai TEM.
 Before being considered for training on the FEI Titan TEM, you must first be a fully qualified and proficient user of the Tecnai.
-An hour-long driving test on the Tecnai will be given.

-- Contact email@example.com to coordinate subsequent training.
-Basic Titan training consists of Titan microscope alignments and aberration (image corrector) tuning, which will be completed in two 4-hour sessions and a 3-hour final, plus observations during start-up in your first three sessions with your own samples.
+- Complete the training request form to coordinate subsequent training.
+Basic Titan training consists of Titan microscope alignments and aberration (image corrector) tuning, typically completed in two 4-hour sessions and a 3-hour final.
+Additional observation by staff required during first 3 independent sessions.